KaliedaRik/Scrawl-canvas/docs/reference/sc-initialization.md

 While such `include` statements may be encountered many times across different JS/TS files in a web page, ***the SC code itself will run only once, during page load***, when the browser first finds the `include` statement.
 For every subsequent encounter, the browser just returns the SC object (`scrawl`) that was generated on that first meeting.
 This has implications when using SC in framework environments such as React, Vue, Angular, Svelte, etc.

-> **tl;dr: We strongly recommend that code using Scrawl-canvas only runs after the page's HTML download completes.** This is because SC initialization code will interrogate the web page's DOM, looking for `<canvas>` and `<div>` stack elements that we want it to manage ... but this only happens once per page load!
+> **tl;dr: It is strongly recommended that code using SC only runs after the page's HTML download completes.** This is because SC initialization code will interrogate the web page's DOM, looking for `<canvas>` and `<div>` stack elements that dev-users want it to manage ... but this only happens once per page load!

 ## The `scrawl.js` file
 The `package.json` file has the following structure: